20centcroak/github-cheatsheet/cheatsheet.md

     git log --oneline
 > 213cf6c (HEAD -> master) my first commit message

-Now file When the file is modified in the working copy, it has to be put in the staging area, and then commit to be part of the version contr
+Now fileA.txt is under version control.
+When this file is modified in the working copy, it has to be put in the staging area, and then commit to be part of the log

 ## Remote repository
 ### clone a remote repo